vladsaveliev/sequana/doc/installation.rst

 .. note:: the denovo_assembly pipelines uses Quast tool, which we ported to
     python 3.5 and was pulled on Quast official github page.
-This is not yet in bioconda but one can it from the quast github (sept 2016).
+This is not yet in bioconda but one can get it from the quast github (sept 2016).
 This is required for the de-novo pipeline.
 The denove pipeline also requires GATK, to be installed manually by users (due to licensing restrictions)